fade2black/node/README.md

+# Building Leader Election in Distributed Systems with etcd and Rust

 ## Introduction
 In distributed systems, leader election is a critical process that ensures coordination and consistency across multiple nodes.
 One way to implement leader election is through the use of a reliable key-value store, such as `etcd`.
 In this article, I'll explore how to implement a simple leader election implementation in Rust using an etcd server.